f4exb/sdrangel/plugins/feature/map/readme.md

 <h2>Introduction</h2>

-The Map Feature plugin displays a world map.
+The Map Feature plugin displays a world map in 2D and 3D.
 It can display street maps, satellite imagery as well as custom map types.
 On top of this, it can plot data from other plugins, such as:

 * APRS symbols from the APRS Feature,
 * Aircraft from the ADS-B Demodulator,
 * Ships from the AIS Demodulator,
 * Satellites from the Satellite Tracker,
+* Weather imagery from APT Demodulator,
 * The Sun, Moon and Stars from the Star Tracker,
 * Beacons based on the IARU Region 1 beacon database and International Beacon Project,
 * Radio time transmitters,